iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

 - `.dvc/updater` - this file is used store latest available version of dvc, which is used to remind user to upgrade.

-- `.dvc/updater.lock` - a lock file for `.dvc/updater`.
+- `.dvc/updater.lock` - lock file for `.dvc/updater`

-- `.dvc/lock` - a lock file for the whole dvc project.
+- `.dvc/lock` - lock file for the whole dvc project

 ## Structure of cache directory